cs1302uga/cs1302-gallery/README.md

 * Develop a GUI for a software project (1302-LO7).
 * Implement exception-handling in a software project (1302-LO8).
 * Understand and apply langauge basics using an OOP language (1302-LO11).

+## Project Requirements & Grading

+This assignment is worth 100 points.
+The lowest possible grade is 0, and the highest possible grade is 105 (due to extra credit).

 ### Functional Requirements